sweetest-framework/sweetest/GUIDELINES.md

 #### Add the respective steps functions

-Still two functions are missing which sould be added to the `AuthManagerSteps` class to make the test run:
+Still two functions are missing which should be added to the `AuthManagerSteps` class to make the test run:

 ```kotlin
 // Interact with the class under test